CUBA: CULTURE & SOCIETY

 The Northwestern IPD Cuba: Culture & Society program exposes students to the unique relationship between the United States and Cuba, the effects of political transition on society, and a rich culture that has influenced music, art, and literature around the world.
 The program focuses on Cuban social transformation, with an emphasis on race, gender, and the influence of globalization, through the study of literature and cinema.
 The program combines study and various site visits to cultural and historic places in Havana and surrounding areas.
 All courses are taught in Spanish, and students must demonstrate two years of Spanish at the university level (or equivalent) to be eligible for the program.

-Established in 1976, the Instituto Superior de Arte (ISA) provides education and training to approximately 800 students in 39 specialties of visual and performing arts.
-Many of Cuba’s most famous artists and musicians have studied in one of ISA’s five “Facultades,” or Schools of Music, Visual Arts, Performing Arts, Dance, and Arts and Audiovisual Communication Media.
-ISA also facilitates international exchanges with more than 30 universities in Latin America, Europe, and the United States.
+Established in 1976, Universidad de las Artes provides education and training to approximately 800 students in 39 specialties of visual and performing arts.
+Many of Cuba’s most famous artists and musicians have studied in one of its five “Facultades,” or Schools of Music, Visual Arts, Performing Arts, Dance, and Arts and Audiovisual Communication Media.
+The Universidad de las Artes also facilitates international exchanges with more than 30 universities in Latin America, Europe, and the United States.

 Course Instructor: Margarita Mateo

-Health and Healing in Cuban History (1 credit)
+GBL HLTH 331-SA: Health and Healing in Contemporary Cuba (1 credit)

 Course Instructor: Adrian Lopez Denis